-The current return to work rate is based on Question C1 'Are you currently working in a paid job?' and Question C7 'Can I just confirm, have you returned to work at any time since your workplace injury or illness?' of the survey, with the rate referring to the proportion of injured workers who state 'yes' to both questions.
+The current return to work rate is based on Question RTW2 'Are you currently working in a paid job?' and Question RTW1 'Have you returned to work at any time since your work-related injury or illness?' of the survey, with the rate referring to the proportion of injured workers who state 'yes' to both questions.

 Current return to work rates reported here are for premium payers and self-insurers together, and are estimates based on a sample of the eligible population.
 Differences between and within jurisdictions should be interpreted with caution.
-More information on this aspect and the survey design can be found in Note 4 in Appendix 1.
+More information on this aspect and the survey design can be found in Appendix 1.